00%

 Many things mitigate against staying airborne.
 Money is probably the greatest obstacle.
 But for us, distance is a major factor.
 Driving an eight hour round trip, just top get in a plane for an hour or two, is not especially sane.
 It’s exhausting and detracts from the experience.
 Part and parcel of that is the time it takes—not necessarily problematic, except when you arrive after a four hour drive, only to discover the weather’s turned nasty, or the wind is dangerously strong.
 For all the impediments, however, I managed to get my Recreational Pilot’s Licence (RPL), and very nearly jumping the next hurdle—going for my Private Pilot’s Licence (PPL).
 I watched Lyn turn into a really accomplished pilot.
 Two things got in the way.
 One was the fact that I was at the pointy end of a PhD.
 The other, was COVID-19.
 The combination of these two things was enough to cause me to lose all momentum with my flying.

 This said, I miss flying very much, and I particularly miss the people, the communities of pilots that embrace you and teach you extraordinary things.
 A lot of people have been amazingly generous with their knowledge and skills.
-They’ve given me the confidence to do things that, in my wildest imagination I’d ever attempt.
+They’ve given me the confidence to do things that, in my wildest imagination, I never thought I’d attempt.

 Everything about flying is extraordinary and alluring, despite all these obstacles.
 I still look up every time a plane passes.
 I still love the sight, sound and feel of an airfield, full of small planes and people ascending and descending from the heavens.
 I still talk about planes and aviation as a live and important part of my life.
 And I may well get back to it.
 We’ll just have to see what happens …